gregcope/pastyAndChablis/README.md

 * Cloudfront config, with correct TLS cert tied to a;
 * S3 Origin for static assets
 * Simple API Gateway secured to a single Lambda
+* AWS WAF V2 WebACL to protect the above APIGW
 * Lambda is secured to DynamoDB, Cloudwatch logs, SES only

 ## Code logic